Extreme Values of Black Hole to Stellar Mass Ratio for High-Redshift Galaxies: Conclusion and Discussion

-Looking beyond $z\sim8$, a quasar at $z \sim 10$ with $M_{\bh}/M_*$ as high as $M_{\bh}/M_* \sim 1$ was reported in \cite{bogdan}.
+\textit{Extreme ratios at $z>8$:} A quasar at $z \sim 10$ with $M_{\bh}/M_*$ as high as $M_{\bh}/M_* \sim 1$ was reported in \cite{bogdan}.
 If confirmed, this exceeds the expected value of the ratio derived from the EVS formalism which only relies on the empirically fitted Schechter mass functions.
 A range of additional factors could modify these mass functions to drive up the EVS-derived ratio at higher redshifts, including a heavy black hole seed, bursts of super-Eddington accretion, and suppression of star formation with AGN feedback and duty cycle.

+\textit{Complex AGN physics:} One of the limitations of the present analysis is that the BH mass function alone may not uniquely constrain the underlying black-hole growth history.
+Different combinations of accretion-rate distributions and AGN duty cycles can, in principle, produce similar SMBH mass functions, leading to a degree of degeneracy in the inferred growth scenarios \citep{Shankar_ea2010, Delvecchio_ea2020}.
+Additional observables, particularly measurements of AGN clustering, can provide complementary information on the halo occupation and active fraction of SMBHs, thereby helping to break these degeneracies.
+Unfortunately, robust clustering measurements of AGNs at the redshifts considered in this work remain limited.
+Future high-redshift surveys will therefore offer an important opportunity to jointly constrain both the growth history and the duty cycle of SMBHs.

+The probabilities derived in this work should therefore be interpreted within the framework of independent-block EVS.
+While clustering and duty-cycle uncertainties may affect the absolute probabilities of the most massive BHs, and hence the ratio $M_{\bh}/M_*$, they are expected to influence all growth scenarios in a broadly similar manner.
+Consequently, the broad conclusions of this work, which are based on the relative comparison between different BH growth models, are unlikely to be significantly altered by clustering.

-Equally, the EVS formalism could be used to calculate $M_{\bh}/M_*$ at lower redshifts ($z\sim1$), where black holes and star formation couple more strongly through feedback-regulated co-evolution {\citep{Silk_ea2024}}.
-However, this is limited by systematic uncertainties in black hole mass measurements.
+\textit{Future work:} Our EVS framework could be used to calculate $M_{\bh}/M_*$ at lower redshifts ($z\sim1$), where black holes and star formation couple more strongly through feedback-regulated co-evolution {\citep{Silk_ea2024}}.
+However, this is limited by systematic uncertainties in black-hole mass measurements.
 Applying our formalism to local and high-redshift galaxies would show how extreme-value statistics can trace regimes in which black hole growth and stellar assembly decouple, providing key insight into the physics of early galaxy formation.